riceissa/issarice.com/wiki/tag-ontology.md

 > there will never be a situation where A is a parent of B, and B is also a
 > parent of A (or longer loops).
 In addition, topics can have multiple parent
 > topics and multiple child topics.

+I don't really agree with Quora's ontology system though, or at least I don't think it's suited to this blog

+For instance look at the [organization page on David Hume](https://www.quora.com/David-Hume/organize).
+The topic has parents:

+- Economists
+- Essayists
+- Historians
+- Philosophers

+Moreover it says "A parent topic is a more general topic that fully includes everything in this topic.
+For example, Food would be a parent topic of French Food."
+But is [What is the significance of Hume's inductive reasoning?](https://www.quora.com/What-is-the-significance-of-Humes-inductive-reasoning) a question that should be in the topic (to take the closest topic) "Philosophers"?
+I think not.